Interviewed by Serenity Dieufaite

 Haley Souders:

-So far, I’ve really enjoyed getting to like see the proposals before they’re released.
-And just getting to see like everyone’s descriptions of what they want to do.
-And the workshops that they want to lead especially if it’s like more unique and something that I would never thought of for my own writing.
+So far, I’ve really enjoyed getting to see the proposals before they’re released.
+And just getting to see everyone’s descriptions of what they want to do.
+And the workshops that they want to lead especially if it’s more unique and something that I would never have thought of for my own writing.

 Interviewer: